 In terms of built quality, features, and pricing, they have an edge.
 However, if they improve the aesthetics, they have the potential to become the market leader.

-Be it a washing machine or refrigerator, or dishwasher, LG is everywhere.
+Be it a washing machine, refrigerator, or dishwasher, LG is everywhere.
 They are truly a global brand and have a solid portfolio in most of the appliance categories.
 If you are bothered about aesthetics and new innovative features, then you should buy LG dishwashers.

 In the USA, you won’t find a single home without a dishwasher.
 So if our perception is correct, then do you believe that they live with dirty utensils?

 The problem is how we handle the dishwasher to get a proper cleaning.
-Like how we dump 10 KG clothes in a 6 KG washing machine, we should not dump excessive dishes in a dishwasher recommended.
+Like how we dump 10 KG of clothes in a 6 KG washing machine, we should not dump excessive dishes in a dishwasher.
 If you do so, no machine can give good cleaning.